NetApp/FSx-ONTAP-monitoring/FSx-Audit-Logs/Ingest-Administrative-Audit-Logs-CloudWatch/README.md

         "password": "superSecretPassword"
       }
     ```
-    - If you use want to use the same credentials for all the FSx for ONTAP file systems, then you can specify a default secret ARN with the `defaultSecretARN` parameter.
+    - If you want to use the same credentials for all the FSx for ONTAP file systems, then you can specify a default secret ARN with the `defaultSecretARN` parameter.
+- **OPTIONAL** If you plan to have this program scan for FSx for ONTAP in other accounts, you'll need to create a role in each account that has just one permission in it
+`fsx:DescribeFileSystems` with resource = `*`.
+It must also allow the Lambda function in this account to assume it.

-**You can either create the following items before running the CloudFormation script, or allow it to create the items for you.**
+## **OPTIONAL** You can either create the following items before running the CloudFormation script, or you can allow CloudFormation to create them for you.

+### AWS Endpoints
-- AWS Endpoints.
-Since the Lambda function runs within your VPC it will have restrictions as to how it can access the Internet.
+Since the Lambda function most run within your VPC it will have restrictions as to how it can access the Internet.
-It will not be able to access the Internet from a "Public" subnet (i.e. one that has a Internet gateway attached it it.)
+It will not be able to access the Internet from a "Public" subnet (i.e. one that has a Internet gateway attached it.)
 It will, however,
 be able to access the Internet through a Transit or a NAT gateway.
 So, if the subnets you plan to run this Lambda function from
 don't have a Transit or NAT gateway then there needs to be an VPC AWS service endpoint for all the AWS services that this Lambda function uses.
 Specifically, the Lambda function needs to be able to access the following AWS services: